GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

 > **NOTE:** we will add this to the currently opened workspace - however we suggest you close VS Code and re-open VS code in the new location - ignore the warning about saving the workspace.

-## Deploy for the First Time
+## Deploy an Application

-Under the covers we leverage `Skaffold` - this means that as you edit we automatically re-build and re-package your code and deploy it to a cluster.

-The first step is to execute the `Cloud Code: Deploy` command - this will build your containers, push them to the registry, apply cluster configs and then return you the IP address you can use to browse.
+The `Cloud Code: Deploy` command will build your containers, push them to the registry, apply cluster configs and then return you the IP address you can use to browse.

 ![Deploy](images/packageAndDeploy.gif)

-## Edit Inner Loop
+## Edit Inner Loop - Continuous Deployment

-We can have a tight development inner loop via `skaffold dev`.
-What this does is watch the file system for changes to your files (K8s config or Code) and rebuilds the container and re-deploys to the cluster.
+We can have a tight development inner loop via `Cloud Code: Continuous Deploy` command.
+This command continuously watches the file system for changes to your files (K8s config or Code), rebuilds the container(s) and re-deploys to the cluster, so your edits will be reflected in near real time.

-To do this open the VS Code terminal and type `skaffold dev`.
-This will start the watcher and from there edits will be reflected in near real time.

-Skaffold only builds and deploys the parts you need it to.
+This command uses Skaffold underneath and it only builds and deploys the parts you need it to.

 ![Deploy](images/skaffoldDev.gif)

 > **TIP:** You may want to disable AutoSave in VS Code if you use this option.

-> **TIP:** To exit `skaffold dev` press `ctrl+c`.

 ## Debugging